surveycto/timed-field-list/README.md

 ### Data format

-This field plug-ins support the *select_one* and *select_multiple* field types.
+This field plug-in supports the *select_one* and *select_multiple* field types.
 Just like with normal fields, the field type will determine what kind of buttons are shown: radio buttons or checkboxes.

 Unlike other fields, the choices selected are not stored in the field value, but in the field plug-in metadata.
 To retrieve that metadata, use the [plug-in-metadata() function](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html#plug-in-metadata).
 Sections of data are stored in a pipe-separated (`|`) list, with the first section storing time data, and each subsequent section storing the choices selected on each row.
 To learn how to understand that data, check out the [wiki](https://github.com/surveycto/timed-field-list/wiki/Timed-field-list-wiki), section *5.
 Retrieving the selected choices*.